 If you or a loved one were injured in a bicycle accident, you may be entitled to recovery.
-Contact Houston bicycle accident attorneys Neal Davis and Jed Silverman today to aggressively pursue your claim.
-If they don't win, you don't pay.
+Contact Houston bicycle accident attorney Neal Davis today to aggressively pursue your claim.
+If we don't win, you don't pay.
 That's our No Fee Guarantee.

 More and more people are turning to bicycles as their primary form of transportation; however, the roads aren't necessarily safe for bicyclists.

 In 2014, 726 individuals were killed and approximately 49,000 injured due to bicycle accidents across the United States - and the Houston area is not immune from this problem, especially due to the heavy traffic.

 Bicycle accidents have a higher risk of fatality due to the fact that bicyclists have little to no protection from road conditions during an accident.

 While organizations like PedalHouston are looking to positively change Houston roads for bicyclists by raising awareness for bike lanes, there are still hundreds of accidents per year in the city limits and beyond.
 If you or someone you know has been the victim of one of these bicycle accidents, do not hesitate to contact a bicycle accident attorney to learn how you can be financially compensated for your injuries and expenses.